 - Split Cathedral of St. Duje - Split-Dalmatia.
 Building of unusual history.
-Initially built as the mausoleum for the retired Roman emperor Diocletian in late 3nd century AD.
+Initially built as the mausoleum for the retired Roman emperor Diocletian in the late 3nd century AD.
 Currently this Roman building forms the central part of the church.
 The high, beautiful Romanesque bell tower was built in 1100 AD, rebuilt in 1908, removing many beautiful details.
 Other important monuments of Romanesque art.

 - Šibenik James Cathedral (Katedrala Sv.
 Jakova) - Šibenik-Knin, Croatia.
 Beautiful Renaissance cathedral, built in 1402 - 1555 without mortar, using joints and stocks made in stone.

 - Visovac Monastery - Šibenik-Knin.
 Catholic monastery built in island in Visovac lake.
-Established in 14th century, new buildings built in 18th century.
+Established in the 14th century, new buildings built in the 18th century.
 Contains many valuable items like incunabuna of Aesop's fables from 1487.

 - Church of St.Donatus in Zadar - Zadar.
-Largest pre-Romanesque church in Croatia, built mainly in 9th century.
+Largest pre-Romanesque church in Croatia, built mainly in the 9th century.
 Circular shape.